renechengcheukyiu/final_project/README.md

 ```equation:
 =B2*(C2/100)
 ```
 I used the same formula for each age group and sample size.
 After I have entered this formula, I dragged the same formula for the rest of the column.
-This way, I was able to quickly find out the number of people who used this drug with the same formula.
+This way, I was able to quickly find out the number of people who used this drug.

 #### Interrogating the Data
 Questions I asked my data: